Apply to the Program

 3. Official GRE scores

 These scores must be postmarked by ETS by November 15, 2017.
 The University of Florida’s institution code is 5812.
-(Subject tests are not required at this time.
-The Psychology subject test will be required for Fall 2018 applicants.)
+(The Psychology subject test will be required for Fall 2018 applicants.)

 4. Official Transcripts